-During the identification process, parents of students with exceptional needs are given information regarding services, supports and programs within the board, the community and the province.
-On-going formal and informal consultation and counseling with the parent(s) occurs throughout the identification stage from school staff and board level staff.
-Upon identification the Identification, Placement and Review process through the IPRC provides a formalized manner in which parents are informed of alternative programs and placement for their child.
+During the identification process, parents of students with exceptional needs are given inforced egarding services, supports and programs within the board, the community and the province formal and informal consultation and counseling with the parent(s) occurs throughout the idea tage from school staff and board level staff.
+Upon identification the Identification, Placemarker process through the IPRC provides a formalized manner in which parents are informal ternative programs and placement for their child. ce.
+On-going dentification ent and

-Section 9.1: PLACEMENTS, PROGRAMS AND SERVICES
+Section 9.1: PLACEMENTS, PROGRAMS & SERVICES